List of primary Interstate Highways

-There are 70 primary Interstate Highways in the Interstate Highway System, a network of freeways in the United States.
-They are assigned one- or two-digit route numbers, whereas their associated auxiliary Interstate Highways receive three-digit route numbers.
-Typically, odd-numbered Interstates run south-north, with lower numbers in the west and higher numbers in the east; even-numbered Interstates run west-east, with lower numbers in the south and higher numbers in the north.
-Highways whose route numbers are divisible by 5 usually represent major coast-to-coast or border-to-border routes (ex.
-I-10 travels from Santa Monica, California, to Jacksonville, Florida, traveling from the Pacific to Atlantic oceans).
-Additionally, auxiliary highways have their numbering system where a different number prefixes the number of its parent highway.
+There are 71 primary Interstate Highways in the Interstate Highway System, a network of freeways in the United States.
+These primary highways are assigned one- or two-digit route numbers, whereas their associated auxiliary Interstate Highways receive three-digit route numbers.
+Typically, even-numbered Interstates run east–west, with lower numbers in the south and higher numbers in the north; odd-numbered Interstates run north–south, with lower numbers in the west and higher numbers in the east.
+Route numbers divisible by 5 usually represent major coast-to-coast or border-to-border routes (ex.
+I-10 connects Santa Monica, California to Jacksonville, Florida, extending between the Pacific and Atlantic oceans).
+Auxiliary highways have an added digit prefixing the number of the parent highway.

-Five route numbers are duplicated in the system, though the corresponding highways are separated by state lines which prevent confusion.
-The main list that discusses the primary Interstate Highways in the contiguous United States is followed by sections regarding Alaska, Hawaii, and Puerto Rico.
+Five route numbers are duplicated in the system; the corresponding highways are in different regions, reducing potential confusion.
+In addition to primary highways in the contiguous United States, there are signed Interstates in Hawaii and unsigned Interstates in Alaska and Puerto Rico.

 Contiguous United States

-There are 70 primary Interstate Highways listed below.
+There are 71 primary interstate highways in the 48 contiguous United States as well as five former and one future primary interstate highway.
+This number does not include auxiliary Interstate Highways.

-Other jurisdictions
+Other regions

 In addition to the 48 contiguous states, Interstate Highways are found in Hawaii, Alaska, and Puerto Rico.
 The Federal Highway Administration funds four routes in Alaska and three routes in Puerto Rico under the same program as the rest of the Interstate Highway System.
 However, these routes are not required to meet the same standards as the mainland routes: